 The Tennessee Department of Health promotes healthy aging to support the quality of life of older adults.

 A livable community is one that promotes physical activity, is safe and has convenient, affordable housing; available transportation options, enhances personal independence, provides social opportunities for the resident to engage in the community’s civic, economic and social life, and allows residents to age in place.
 The American Association of Retired Persons (AARP) offers partnership opportunities for state and local public health departments to promote well-designed, livable communities for all ages.
 For additional information go to AARP Age-Friendly Communities Selection Criteria.

 The federal initiative, National Prevention Strategy , developed by the National Prevention, Health Promotion, and Public Health Council provides evidence-based Recommendations for Healthy and Safe Community Environments and promotes the creation of social and physical environments to maintain good health for all.
 Many strategies are identified for developing livable communities that promote mobility, including pedestrian and bicycle safety, urban design and land use policies that support physical activity for older adults, and aging in place.

-The Partnership for Sustainable Communities is an interagency initiative between the Department of Housing and Urban Development (HUD), Department of Transportation (DOT) and the Environmental Protection Agency (EPA).
+The Partnership for Sustainable Communities was an interagency initiative between the Department of Housing and Urban Development (HUD), Department of Transportation (DOT) and the Environmental Protection Agency (EPA).
 Through the partnership, HUD, DOT and EPA coordinate initiatives to help communities nationwide improve access to affordable housing, increase transportation options and lower transportation costs while protecting the environment.
 The Partnership agencies periodically offer funding opportunities and you can visit each agencies webpage to learn more:

 - HUD offers funding opportunities to help communities realize their own visions for building more livable, walkable and environmentally sustainable regions.